open-dingtalk/dingtalk-design-cli/README.md

 yarn global add dingtalk-design-cli
 ```

-After installation, you will have access to the `dd` binary in your command line.
-You can verify that it is properly installed by simply running `dd`, which should present you with a help message listing all available commands.
+After installation, you will have access to the `ding` binary in your command line.
+You can verify that it is properly installed by simply running `ding`, which should present you with a help message listing all available commands.

 You can check you have the right version with this command:
 ```bash